How moving conditions vary across Milton Keynes

 Example 1: Studio move from a suburban semi with driveway to a nearby cul-de-sac.
 One mover, small van.
 Driveway parking allows direct loading, keeping cycles quick and reducing handling delays.

-Example 2: One‑bed terrace to terrace in Wolverton.
+Example 2: One-bed terrace to terrace in Wolverton.
 Two movers, medium van.
-Permit parking pushes the van a few doors away; the added carry slows loading, extending the schedule despite a short drive.
+Permit parking pushes the van a few doors away, and the added carry slows loading despite a short drive.

-Example 3: Two‑bed flat in Bletchley (second floor, no lift) to a townhouse in Stony Stratford.
+Example 3: Two-bed flat in Bletchley to a townhouse in Stony Stratford.
 Two movers, medium van.
-Stair carries and a longer kerb‑to‑door path add handling time at origin.
+Stair carries and a longer kerb-to-door path add handling time at the origin.

-Example 4: Three‑bed semi to central MK apartment.
-Three movers, long wheelbase van.
-Loading bay and lift bookings create fixed slots; any arrival delay compresses unloading and adds waiting between lifts.
+Example 4: Three-bed semi to a Central MK apartment.
+Three movers, long-wheelbase van.
+Loading-bay and lift bookings create fixed slots, so any delay compresses unloading and adds waiting between cycles.

 Apply neighbourhood context